vriesner/Cimmeria/Events/Branding Trials.md

-A set of trials built to fight the [[Pulse]].
+A set of trials built to fight the [[The Pulse]].
 The Branded gain access to the Jarosian [[Liquid Archive]] as well as diplomatic immunity.
 Present factions: Zaruina (Khorans), Rygoval (Anomai), The Hyperion Oath (Kismet/Tareskan/Xomedan), The Fang Shores (Human?), The Nephilim of The Cairn (Ryvarran), and Dhegoval (Jyo’Rasha).